 Contact us to find out how to pay an FOI application fee or access charge (see below).

-Access charges are what it costs us to act on your FOI request.
+Access charges are for the costs to us to act on your FOI request.
 They can include:

 - Search time: 1.5 fee units per hour